AngelicArtemis/GoldenAge/README.md

-An exploration game, where the player travel back in time to Kyoto to take pictures completing the task list.
+An exploration game, where the player travels back in time to Kyoto to take pictures completing the task list.
+Player may also learn various triva about the places and things of Kyoto.

 Control:
-- WASD movement keys
+- Use WASD keys to move
 - F to open camera
-- Right click while in camera to take picture
+- Right click while in camera mode to take a picture
-- ESC to open in game menu
+- ESC to open the in-game menu

 Credits*:
 - Kristine